uhop/list-toolkit/README.md

 different nodes of the same list.
 In fact, creating a new `ListHead` instance is cheap and can be done when needed using any node/value.

+An empty `ListHead` instance is created with an empty node that plays the role of a head of the list.
+Alternatively a `ListHead` can be created by pointing to an existing node.
+In this case, any valid node can be used as a head.

+Some methods use nodes to manipulate the list.
+In `List`, they are usually found by iterations.
+`ListHead` methods can use named objects for that.

 ```js
 import ListHead from 'list-toolkit/ListHead.js';
 // or